 I talk about scooters, so it felt silly to just leave it at that.
 I couldn’t just unilaterally ignore all other scooters if my sole purpose was to branch out.
 Well, if I was looking at a scooter in that range it was going to be a maxi scooter, and I just don’t love those looks.

-Once I was able to test out the BV350, and it felt like a GTS 300 vs BV350 showdown for a month or so.
-Once I tested out the BV, it just wasn’t as fun as I had expected.
+Once I was able to test out the BV400, and it felt like a GTS 300 vs BV400 showdown for a month or so.
+However, it just wasn’t as fun as I had expected.
 It was ‘enough’.
-It was smooth.
+It was smooth but lacked some of the pep I found with the Vespa GTS.
 It was ok.
 I still didn’t get excited.
-But I hopped on the GTS 300, and I just couldn’t bring myself to consider much else.

-I REALLY wanted to text out the Yamaha XMAX, but it was tough to even locate one to SEE much less sit on.
-I was bugging the local dealer so much that he promised to text when the mechanic shop got one in just to see it.
-Well, I can’t buy something by just seeing it!
+That said, they just weren’t available at the time.
+It was tough to even locate one to SEE much less sit on.
+I was bugging the local dealer so much that he promised to text when the mechanic shop got one in just so I could see one.
+I waited months for that text, but ultimately didn’t go this route as I was afraid parts & service would be an issue, too.

 I have used it for sporadic work trips, grocery runs, boot camps, social time with pals, and a host of other trips – both long & short.
 It’s been a blast, and I have no question about the reliability of this scooter yet.